thomas4f/mxbmrp2/README.md

 To generate additional fonts, you can use the `fontgen` utility provided by PiBoSo.
 For details, see [this forum post](https://forum.piboso.com/index.php?topic=1458.msg20183#msg20183) and refer to `fontgen.cfg`.

 ### Time tracking
-The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.
+The plugin tracks your actual on-track time, reporting both your "combo" time (i.e. total time spent on a specific track with a specific bike) and your cumulative total time across all tracks and bikes.

 To reset the counter, remove `mxbmrp2.dat` from your MX Bikes profile directory.